axonops/async-python-cassandra/docs/why-async-wrapper.md

 - JIRA [PYTHON-1261](https://datastax-oss.atlassian.net/browse/PYTHON-1261) tracks this limitation

 ### Impact
-- Blocks event loop for 10-100ms per page fetch
+- Blocks event loop for the duration of network round-trip to Cassandra
 - Prevents processing other requests during this time
-- Can cause 25x performance degradation
+- Performance impact depends on latency and query patterns

 ## 2. Thread Pool Bottlenecks